 - 1 banana, sliced and frozen

 - 1 cup frozen or fresh organic pineapple

 - 1 large handful organic baby spinach

 - 1 tsp chia seeds

 - Add organic stevia or raw honey to taste (optional)

 Directions: Blend all ingredients in a blender or small food processor until smooth and creamy.
 ENJOY!

 Exercise is so important for a healthy body and mind.
+Find a work out routine that fits your lifestyle and fits into your shcedule.
 We are not all weight lifters or professional athletes but we should all include exercise into our daily routines and follow a healthy diet.
 A healthy balanced diet that includes eating non-processed, GMO-free foods, plenty of organic or local harvest fruits and vegetables that will help your body fight off disease, stay strong, and live life to the fullest.